 New from the ground up

-Working to the strictest set of goals, Issigonis managed to create a totally new car that owed absolutely nothing to its predecessor.
+Working to the strictest set of goals, Issigonis managed to create a totally new car which owed absolutely nothing to its predecessor.
 What emerged was nothing if not radical and amazingly, the 9X, as it was called, managed not only to be shorter than the Mini (9ft 8in, as opposed to 10ft and a quarter inch), but also lighter.
 Because of some very smart thinking, the 9X was also somewhat roomier than the Mini.

 Even today, these facts seem almost impossible to believe, but the one prototype produced, which can still be seen at the British Motor Museum at Gaydon is a testament to the Issigonis mastery of small car design.
 Interior packaging was superior to the Mini, and offered more front and rear head and legroom, although, the driving position was similarly compromised.